outfoxx/vault-plugin-secrets-jwt/README.md

 ## Quick Start
 The plugin needs to be built and installed into your Vault instance's plugin directory prior to any attempt at usage.
+A prepackaged container is available see [Container](#container).

 1. Register the plugin